The History of Tukes

 The Safety Technology Authority, Tukes, was created in 1995 as a result of the merger of the Technical Inspection Centre and the Electrical Inspectorate.
 Supervisory duties regarding consumer safety were transferred from the Finnish Consumer Agency to the Safety Technology Authority in 2010.
 Some of Tukes’ operations were relocated in Tampere.

 A year later, in 2011, Tukes was also assigned the task of product surveillance of chemical products, and its name was changed to the Finnish Safety and Chemicals Agency (Tukes).
-At the same time, the number of staff increased, with 70 new experts being moved to the agency from the Finnish Food Safety Authority (Evira), the Finnish Environment Institute (SYKE), and the National Supervisory Authority for Welfare and Health (Valvira).
+At the same time, the number of staff increased, with 70 new experts being moved to the agency from the Finnish Food Safety Authority (Evira) (current Finnish Food Authority), the Finnish Environment Institute (SYKE), and the National Supervisory Authority for Welfare and Health (Valvira).

 Also in 2011, Tukes became the mining authority in accordance with the Mining Act.